FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_zos/t_start_servers_jobs_zos/t_system_environment_zos/t_set__up_RACF_security.md

 - SAF is not available

-In either of these cases, you can log in by entering <span class="span_2">a random value</span> in the PASSWORD field.
+In either of these cases, you can log in by entering a random value in the PASSWORD field.
 You then have the privileges of the JOB where you are logged on.

 ### RACF and the JAVA user interface